Changeling (Marvel Comics character): Fictional character biography

-Earth-616 character

-Kevin Sydney, known as "Changeling", originally works for the villainous organization Factor Three.
+Kevin Sidney, known as Changeling, originally works for the villainous organization Factor Three.
 He acts as the Mutant Master's second-in-command in an effort to trigger World War III.
-After successfully capturing the heroic X-Men, the Mutant Master is exposed as an extraterrestrial and goes out of control.
-The mutants of Factor Three ultimately join with the X-Men to defeat the Mutant Master.
+After capturing the X-Men, the Mutant Master is exposed as an extraterrestrial and goes out of control.
+The members of Factor Three work with the X-Men to defeat the Mutant Master.

 Following that group's defeat, Changeling seeks to reform.
 He divulges to Professor X that he has an unspecified terminal illness with only a few months left to live and wishes to atone for his misdeeds.
 Professor X recruits Changeling to act as a stand-in, unbeknownst to the X-Men, while he isolates himself to prepare a defense against the alien Z'Nox's invasion.
-Changeling, masquerading as Professor X, leads the X-Men's efforts to defeat the Subterranean Grotesk, who kills him in battle.
+Changeling, masquerading as Professor X, leads the X-Men's efforts to defeat Grotesk, who kills him in battle.
 The X-Men mourn the loss of Professor X until they learn that he was an impostor.

-When the mystical Darkhold is recreated, Changeling's spirit uses the opportunity to possess Meggan.
-Angry that he used his remaining time helping the X-Men instead of seeking a cure for himself, Changeling seeks revenge against Professor X. Merlyn later admits that the encounter was merely fantasy, having orchestrated the event to prepare Excalibur.

-Changeling is later raised from the dead as a zombie by Black Talon to form part of the team X-Humed alongside Harry Leland, Living Diamond, and Scaleface.
-He attacks She-Hulk, but breaks from Black Talon's control of him long enough to allow She-Hulk to win and lay the zombies back to rest.
+Changeling is one of several mutants who are resurrected by Black Talon to form the team X-Humed.
+He attacks She-Hulk, but breaks from Black Talon's control long enough to allow She-Hulk to win and lay the zombies back to rest.

 In the series Astonishing X-Men, Changeling is revealed to have been resurrected on Krakoa and is reimagined as possessing the appearance and name of his alternate universe counterpart Morph.
 He acts as both a superhero and supervillain, being unaware of his dual identity.